berkmancenter/lumendatabase/doc/cron.md

   - There's also a cron job which rotates the generated reports.
 * `rails lumen:send_submitter_inactivity_notifications`
   - Runs every 60 minutes.
 It emails the addresses configured on a submitter entity after the configured number of inactive hours.
 It sends one alert per period of inactivity and becomes eligible again after the submitter submits a new notice.
+* `rails lumen:enqueue_pending_notice_submissions`
+  - Runs every minute.
+It recovers JSON notice submissions that could not be delivered to Sidekiq or whose previous processing attempt failed.

 ## Troubleshooting